 Saying more with less, that’s key with an infographic.
 Use an experienced copywriter who will be able to get it absolutely right.
-The fewer words you use the more succinct and appropriate they need to be.
-Eliminating meaningless fluff is of top importance.
+The fewer words you use, the more succinct and appropriate they need to be.
+Eliminating meaningless fluff is a top priority.

 Finally, it’s time for your designer to work their magic and put it all together.
 Use a professional for this, so you get a high quality output.

 Test and refine

 Before you press go on your infographic, test it.
 Now you have the version you want to publish, getting good feedback is vital.
 Starting over from scratch at this point is never a good idea, which is why you want to test your entire infographic concept and outline during the process.
 In this last step, only concentrate on minor changes – for example, if you need to make things bigger or smaller, or change a color here or there.